parasjain2426/docx2html/README.md

 - Images like .emf are converted to .png type.
 - Image dimensions present in the file are converted for html with preset same width and height.

+**Note**
-* Note: To convert .emf image types to .png, linux env is necessary with inkscape installed.
+To convert .emf image types to .png, linux env is necessary with inkscape installed.

 ## Examples of How To Use